Muhammad-Arsalan-Khan/simple-billing/README.md

 How it works

-The user clicks Add by Price on a product that has a gram value defined.
+1.The user clicks Add by Price on a product that has a gram value defined.

-A prompt asks for the amount (PKR) the customer wants to purchase.
+2.A prompt asks for the amount (PKR) the customer wants to purchase.

-The system automatically calculates how many grams can be purchased for that amount.
+3.The system automatically calculates how many grams can be purchased for that amount.

-The item is added to the cart with:
+4.The item is added to the cart with:
-Price = entered amount
+  >Price = entered amount
-Quantity = calculated grams (e.g., “480g”)
+  >Quantity = calculated grams (e.g., “480g”)

 **Purpose**